TParr4196/cs444Project5/README.md

     `image_open`: opens a global file descriptor representing the disk `image_close`: closes the global file descriptor
-    `bread`: writes an unsigned char array to the designated block
+    `bread`: writes an unsigned char array to the designated block `bwrite`: writes from the "disk" to the provided buffer

 ## Notes